LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 <script src="/assets/javascripts/jquery.js"></script>
 ```

-Note that we don't specify the first `folder` parameter when we reverse the route.
+Note that we don’t specify the first `folder` parameter when we reverse the route.
 This is because our routes file defines a single mapping for the `Assets.at` action, where the `folder` parameter is fixed.
 So it is useless to specify it.

 However if you define two mapping for the `Assets.at` action, like: